AudreyHal/Hospital-Inventory/README.md

 # Hospital-Inventory
 A platform that allows hospitals to store and access all their patient records online.

-Note: You can access the prototype version in the link above using the following login details.
+Note: You can access the demo version in the link above using the following login details.
 Username : admin, Password : admin

 ## Available Scripts: